Oxerlax/RoomiePay/README.md

 Add and remove roommates

-Add new expenses with:
+Add new expenses with a description, amount, payer, and participants

-Description

-Amount

-Payer

-Participants

 Automatic balance calculation